PaperVoyager : Building Interactive Web with Visual Language Models: Limitations

 \section{Limitations}

 Despite the promising results, our work has several limitations.
-First, due to limited computational and annotation resources, we only constructed a relatively small benchmark consisting of 19 papers.
-We did not build a larger-scale dataset or a dedicated training set that could further support model training or fine-tuning.
+First, constructing a high-quality benchmark requires substantial computational resources, annotation effort, and expert review, making the overall cost high.
+As a result, we did not further expand the benchmark to cover more paper content, nor did we build a dedicated training set to support model training or fine-tuning.
 Second, our experiments mainly focus on evaluating representative VLMs under a fixed evaluation setting.
 More extensive experiments, including broader model comparisons, ablation studies, and larger-scale evaluations, remain for future work.